 In Years 12 and 13, a wide range of subjects are provided.
 These are appended, and through the inclusion of BTEC, Cambridge Technicals, WJEC Diplomas and the Extended Project Qualification (EPQ), the school seeks to reflect the wide range of learning styles of those who will wish to stay into the Sixth Form and enable the most open access possible.
 Conversely, for the most able pupils, extension opportunities are offered via courses such as Further Maths.
 The majority of students study three subjects and have the opportunity to take up the EPQ.
-As in Years 10 and 11, these are constructed on the basis of market research into pupil choices, so that as many as possible can make their optimum selection.
+As in Years 10 and 11, subjects offered are based on market research into pupil choices and current pupil profiles, so that as many as possible can make their optimum selection.
 Pupils above compulsory school age are provided with a programme of activities that are appropriate to their needs.
-The school also ensures those pupils in the Senior school have access to impartial, accurate, up-to-date careers guidance to enable them to make informed choices about a broad range of career options (including GCSE and post-16 courses) and helps to encourage them to fulfil their potential.
+The school also ensures those pupils in the Senior School have access to impartial, accurate, up-to-date careers guidance to enable them to make informed choices about a broad range of career options (including GCSE and post-16 courses) and helps to encourage them to fulfil their potential.